VirtuaCreative/blog/_posts/2015-10-15-markdown-tips-and-tricks.md

 <p>Something else here</p>
 {% endhighlight %}

-Note that we left the lines `2` and `4` empty, this is a **condition** for `html` elements to be untouched when your markdown is compiled to  file.
+Note that we left the lines `2` and `4` empty, this is a **condition** for `html` elements to be untouched when your markdown is compiled.

-Now you can freely style your `<hr>` in your `CSS` file.
+Now you can freely style your `<hr>` in your `CSS`.

-Just to let you know, in this case you can use just a sequence of `----------` onto your markdown and this will produce a `<hr>` tag when compiled to html.
+Just to let you know, in this particular case you can use just a sequence of `----------` onto your markdown and it will produce a `<hr>` tag when compiled to html.
 But sometimes you can't run from using some `html` tags themselves in order to have the results you want.

 Feel free to use the tag `<br>` the same way for breaking lines.

 <p class="bkggreen"><i class="fa fa-exclamation" style="color: red;"></i>&nbsp;&nbsp;Don't forget to leave a <strong>blank line</strong> between some regular markdown text and a <strong>html tag</strong>, otherwise you might face errors during files compilation!</p>

 Following the same logic, `HTML 5` allows you to add some extra elements, and you are also free to make up your own.
-For example, as you probably have noticed, some of our titles on this blog are **<mkp-blue>blue</mkp-blue>**.
+For example, as you might have noticed, some of our titles on this blog are **<mkp-blue>blue</mkp-blue>**.
 How did we do that?

 This is not a `<span>` tag.
 Actually, we made a new element up, called `<mkp-blue>`.
 You can call elements whatever you want.
 This element has only one propriety defined in our `CSS`, all the others are inherit from its parent element: